Course Description

 About the Educator Yael Leibowitz

-has her M.A. in Judaic Studies from Columbia University.
-Prior to making Aliyah, Yael taught Tanakh in the Upper School of Ramaz, and then went on to join the Judaic Studies faculty at Yeshiva University’s Stern College for Women.
+has her Master’s degree in Judaic Studies from Columbia University.
+Prior to making Aliyah, Yael taught Tanakh at the Upper School of Ramaz, and then went on to join the Judaic Studies faculty at Yeshiva University’s Stern College for Women where she taught advanced Bible courses.
 She has taught Continuing Education courses at Drisha Institute for Jewish Education and served as Resident Scholar at the Jewish Center of Manhattan.
-She is currently teaching at Matan and Pardes as she continues her studies at Bar Ilan.
+She is currently teaching at Matan Women’s Institute for Torah Learning and is a frequent lecturer in North America and Europe.
+Yael has a book forthcoming on Ezra-Nehemiah through Koren Press, in collaboration with the Matan Kitvuni fellowship.

 Click here for more classes on Yael Leibowitz >>